Bisonai/orakl-docs/developers-guide/request-response.md

 ### Request data with direct payment (consumer)

 The data request using **Direct Payment** is very similar to data request using **Prepayment**.
 The only difference is that for **Direct Payment** user has to send $KLAY together with call using `value` property, and does not have to specify account ID (`accId`) as in **Prepayment**.
-There are several checks that has to pass in order to successfully request data.
-You can read about about them in one of the previous subsections called Request data.
+There are several checks that have to pass in order to successfully request data.
+You can read about them in one of the previous subsections called Request data.

 ```solidity
 receive() external payable {}